IBM-Cloud/watson-starter-apps/ca/app/README.md

   3. If it is not already installed on your system, download and install the [Cloud-foundry CLI][cloud_foundry] tool.

   4. If it is not already installed on your system, install [Node.js](http://nodejs.org/).
 Installing Node.js will also install the `npm` command.
+Make sure to use node version ```4.2.1``` as specified in ```package.json``` or you may run into problems like installation issues.

+  5. If it is not already installed on your system, install Python from your system's repository or from the [Python.org site](https://www.python.org/downloads/release/python-2711/).

-  <a name="step5"></a>
+  <a name="step6"></a>
-  5. Edit the `manifest.yml` file in the folder that contains your fork and replace `application-name` with a unique name for your copy of the application.
+  6. Edit the `manifest.yml` file in the folder that contains your fork and replace `application-name` with a unique name for your copy of the application.
 The name that you specify determines the application's URL, such as `application-name.mybluemix.net`.
 The relevant portion of the `manifest.yml` file looks like the following:

     ```yml
     applications: